TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Services/Introduction/Index.rst

 ============

-This document describes the services functionality included in the TYPO3 CMS core.
+This document describes the services functionality included in the TYPO3 Core.

 .. note::

-    The "Services" API is one of the older core API's that did not found much traction over the years.
-The core itself only uses it for frontend and backend user :ref:`authentication. <authentication>`
+    The "Services" API is one of the older Core API's that did not found much traction over the years.
+The Core itself only uses it for frontend and backend user :ref:`authentication. <authentication>`

     Additionally, only a couple of extensions use the Services API, and not